Abandoned village arridavuAbandoned village arridavu

 Arridavu

-🌿As you make your way along the path, you’ll enjoy a fragrant walk in the heart of a wilderness where the maquis is dense. 🌿 It climbs gently, forming multiple bends and crossing a small forest shaded by garrigue oak (or kermes oak).
+🌿Along the way, you’ll enjoy a fragrant walk in the heart of a wilderness where the maquis is dense. 🌿 It slopes gently upwards, forming numerous bends and crossing a small forest shaded by scrub oak (or kermes oak).

-You will reacha beautiful stone wall, along which a paved path runs.
-The first house in the village is just beyond.
-An information panel tells you the story of the abandoned village.
+You will reach a beautiful stone wall, along which a paved path runs.
+The first house in the village is just beyond it.
+An information panel tells the story of the abandoned village.

 The tourist office cannot be held responsible for any accidents that may occur on this walk.